Taxation in New Zealand: Individual income tax

-New Zealand residents are liable for tax on their worldwide taxable income.
+New Zealand has jurisdiction to tax individuals on the basis of residence and source.
+Subject to relief under a double tax agreement, New Zealand residents are liable to pay income tax on their worldwide income, whereas non-residents are only liable to pay tax on income derived from a New Zealand source.

 History

 Income tax was introduced in New Zealand by the Liberal Government in 1891.
 The tax did not apply to individuals with income less than £300 per annum, which exempted most of the population, and the top rate was 5%.
 Most government revenue came from customs, land, death and stamp duties.
 The top rate rose to 6.67% by 1914.
 During World War I, revenue from income tax increased greatly, becoming the largest source of tax, in place of customs duties.
 But, still only 12,000 people of an adult population of 700,000 earned above the £300 threshold and were taxed.
 The top rate was 43.75% in 1921.
 Tax rates were lowered in the 1920s and in 1930 the top income tax rate was set to 29.25%, and the threshold lowered to £260 of annual income.
 By 1939, and before World War II, the top rate was 42.9%.
 During the war, there were huge rises in the top rate, taking it to 90%.
 It dropped to 76.5 percent by the end of the 1940s.
 The working class still paid little or no income tax.
 The top rate was 60% in 1982, until Robert Muldoon's National Government raised it to 66% that year.
 The Fourth Labour Government, with David Lange as prime minister and Roger Douglas as finance minister, introduced a goods and services tax in 1986 and then reduced the top income tax rate from 66% to 48% in 1988 and then 33% in 1989.
 The Fifth Labour Government raised it to 39% in 2000.
 It was cut again by John Key's National government, and again a 39% rate was reintroduced by the Labour government in 2022.

-As of 2014, $29.8 billion (41%) of the New Zealand Government's core revenue of $72.5 billion was coming from individuals' income taxes.
+As of 2014, NZ$29.8 billion (41%) of the New Zealand Government's core revenue of $72.5 billion was from individuals' income taxes.